ibm-cloud-docs/vpc/vsi_is_provisioning_scripts.md

 This script configures /dev/vdb, the first instance storage device available on the virtual instance.
 This script can be pasted into the **User Data** field or imported by using the Import user data link on the UI.

 This script was tested with a stock image of `Ubuntu 20.04 LTS Focal Fossa`.
-While the script might be appropriate for other Linux&reg; stock and custom images, it is possible that adjustments to the script might be required.
+While the script might be appropriate for other Linux stock and custom images, it is possible that adjustments to the script might be required.

-The cloud-config script is not appropriate for Windows&reg; virtual servers.
+The cloud-config script is not appropriate for Windows virtual servers.
 If your instance does not contain instance storage, do not use this script.
 It might configure an unintended device.
 {: note}

 Here are some details about items that are found in the cloud-config script: